JacORB/JacORB/README.md

 Frequent contributors should *always* fork the upstream project on GitHub and work off a clone of this fork.
 This is very similar to [Creating a pull request on GitHub](#creating-a-pull-request-on-github) workflow used by a [#Occasional Contributor](#occasional-contributor).

-![Warning][warn] All JacORB core developers are considered frequent contributors and work off personal forks of the upstream repository.
+:warning: All JacORB core developers are considered frequent contributors and work off personal forks of the upstream repository.
 This allows for complex features to be developed in parallel without tripping up over one another.
 This process is certainly not restricted to just JacORB core developers; any contributor is welcome to also participate in this manner.